Garbaz/Blog/_posts/2023-10-06-Time-Hierarchical.md

 # Time Hierarchical Predictive World Model Architecture

-This is an idea for an architecture for artifical intelligence.
+This is an idea for an architecture for artificial intelligence.

 Like quite a few people in the world of cognitive science and AI research, I consider the core of human intelligence a predictive model of the world, and the most important challenge to develop true AI to be: How can we build machines that also do this?